mt32net/micromes-core-legacy/README.md

 Open Messenger, simple structure and advanced functionality (not yet)

-We try to create an alternative to closed source messeging services like Discord or Slack.
-A messenger everyone can usse and everyone can customize

 ## Contribute

 If you want to contrubute just open a Pull Request or an issue.
 There are no generell instructions, because there is not a lot working yet and things change quickly.
 There is also no Build section